Teas and Pregnancy – Teas to Avoid During Pregnancy and Teas to Enjoy!

 If you are breastfeeding your baby, then just be aware that breastfeeding teas are completely different and not to be consumed during your pregnancy.

-Remember (and it can’t be stressed enough) to always speak with your doctor or midwife first to determine which is the best tea for you and your pregnancy!
+Remember (and it can’t be stressed enough) to always speak with your doctor or midwife first about teas and pregnancy to determine which is the best tea for you.
+It’s all about YOUR pregnancy and YOUR health and safety!

 Also, if you’d like to read more about the effects of consuming caffeine while pregnant, there is some very useful information for you from BioMed Central. https://bmcmedicine.biomedcentral.com6/articles/10.1186/s12916-014-0174-